al8n/stretto/README.md

 #### hasher

-The hasher for the Cache, default is SipHasher.
+The hasher for the Cache, default is SeaHasher.

 ## Acknowledgements
 - Thanks Dgraph's developers for providing amazing Go version [Ristretto](https://github.com/dgraph-io/ristretto) implementation.